 › Extending vehicle life

 This is the biggest concern for consumers.
 Fuel prices seem to resonate with consumers’ wallets to a greater extent than many larger expenses.
 That’s why drivers are always looking for things that will give them the extra edge and improve fuel mileage.
 Now that ethanol has come along (with its 3-25% drop in fuel mileage and fuel power), these same consumers are even more concerned.

 extending vehicle life

 Gasoline itself historically produces deposits that buildup in the valves, injector and combustion chamber.
 Historically these have been controlled by using additives added either at the refinery or by the driver themselves.
 But ethanol makes it a whole new ballgame.
 Vehicles made since around 2003 tend to do a decent job at resisting ethanol solvency.
-But for vehicles older than that, ethanol eats away at plastic and rubber seals and parts, dissolving them and really doing a number on your engine over time. water in fuel, ethanol problems.
+But for vehicles older than that, ethanol eats away at plastic and rubber seals and parts, dissolving them and really doing a number on your engine over time.
 This means increased maintenance and the possibility of real damage over time.

 Water buildup in fuel and storage tanks also poses the potential for damage (because ethanol attracts water wherever it is).
-Cars and trucks don't have the same condensation issues as other engines have due to their sealed fue systems.
+Cars and trucks don't have the same condensation issues as other engines have due to their sealed fuel systems.
 But they can easily end up with water contamination from water issues upstream in the ethanol gas supply chain.
 Sucking water into a combustion chamber at the least causes poor vehicle performance and at worst can blow a valve or cause some other costly mechanical failures.

 fix your fuel problems.